rioter00/MAGD487/PortfolioResearchAssignment.md

 12. Do you get a sense of what kind of artist/designer/creator they are?
 13. What other notable things did you learn from examining these portfolios?
 14. What makes their portfolio effective?
 What could they do change?
+15. Is there an 'About' page?
+What's on it?
+16. Is there a 'Blog' page?
+What's on it?
+17. Are there social media links?

 Include examples to support your answers in the form of slides for your presentation.
 Be prepared to use your own machine or the presenter station in class.